 Chronic Digestive Issues

 If a cat will avoid using the litterbox, it will also have a precarious defecation pattern.
-It will be bloated and constipated for an extended period of time, which could lead to chronic issued of the digestive tract over the years.
+It will be bloated and constipated for an extended period of time, which could lead to chronic issues of the digestive tract over the years.

-While it might seem like extremely simple, as you can see, changing the location of your cat’s litterbox is a much more complex matter than it seems at first.
+While it might seem extremely simple, as you can see, changing the location of your cat’s litterbox is a much more complex matter than it seems at first.
 We hope our guide is useful to you and that your transition process goes smoothly.
 Have you tried any of the methods we mentioned?
 Do you have any more suggestions?
 Tell us all about your experience in the comments section below.